Tags

 Dec 19, 2022

-By Daniel Rivkin When the state of Michigan issued its COVID-19 stay at home order in March 2020, Youth Policy Lab (YPL) Data and Policy Fellow Ava Attari found herself in the middle of an ambitious state program.
-The thousands of workers who had...
+When the state of Michigan issued its COVID-19 stay at home order in March 2020, Youth Policy Lab (YPL) Data and Policy Fellow Ava Attari found herself in the middle of an ambitious state program.
+The thousands of workers who had to remain on the job...

 U-M school mental health program expands to Detroit